Bob Miller – Organist and Choirmaster

 Bob thoroughly enjoys being at St. John’s.
-He especially enjoys his association with Fr.
-John and the joy of working with the choir, both the volunteer singers and the professionals.
+He especially enjoys working with the choir — both the volunteer singers and the professionals.
 He deeply appreciates the support of the music program provided by the people of St. John’s and the Bishop’s Committee.
 He says that the music program at St. John’s is based on sacred classical music from the rich musical tradition of the Anglican Church, and that all music is sung and played to the glory of God.

 Choir Lead Singers

 Erin is our soprano section leader / soloist.
 She has held church positions at several churches prior to coming to St. Johns this year.
 She was section leader and soloist at Sts.
 Simon and Jude Church in Huntington Beach.
 She was section leader and soloist at The Crystal Cathedral in Garden Grove, and also Temple Judea in Laguna Woods.
 She has also been cantor at St. Philip Benizi Church in Fullerton.
 Erin has performed solo and oratorio roles in J. S. Bach’s Cantata Nos.
 66,26,23,80,12, and 34 and also Mozart’s Requiem at St. John, Orange.
 She has been soloist in Mozart’s Requiem with the Southern California Chamber Singers.